 Such commitments to open flows of data across international borders are predicted to increase trade with USMCA partners as well as the rest of the world.
 Other trade issues addressed, including workers’ rights, will also positively impact output, exports, wages, and employment across industries.
 The US International Trade Commission predicts the USMCA will increase U.S. employment by 176,000 jobs (0.12%) and raise U.S. GDP by about $68 billion (about 0.35%).

 Find out and share how tariffs impact a local business in your community.
+Find out trade facts for your state with this interactive map from USTR.
 Plan a Circle Meeting to discuss Tariffs and be sure to include the Policy Circle Brief on U.S. Foreign Policy Asia Pacific as part of your conversation.